ddean4040/Networks-for-WordPress/readme.txt

 == Changelog ==

+= 1.0.7 =
+* Added: Network diagnostic screen
+* Changed: allow Site assignment page to continue even if a blogname key is missing

 = 1.0.6 =
 * Added: hooks with new wpms prefixes
 * Fixed: enabled checkbox to avoid creating a root blog.
 This is for advanced users only.